-- Allison Vetter is Associate Professor of Sociology at Henderson State University in Arkadelphia, Arkansas.
-She has and currently serves on boards of several non-profit organizations in the arts, education and women’s issues in north central Arkansas.
+Allison Vetter is the Director of Equal Opportunity Compliance & Title IX Coordinator at Lawrence University in Appleton Wisconsin.
+Allison is an alumna of Doane University and received her master’s degree and Ph.D. in sociology from the University of Nebraska in Lincoln.
+She has and served on boards of several non-profit organizations in the arts, education, and women’s issues.
 Allison was raised on the Grain Place and continues to have an active interest its operations.
 She is a shareholder in the Grain Place and has pledged to contribute shares to Grain Place Foundation.
-She serves as Board Secretary.
+She serves as Board President.